reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/lab_03.md

 ## Review

-In this exercise, you've learned how to use Spark to work with data in Microsoft Fabric.
+In this exercise, data analysis was conducted with Apache Spark SDP -Fabric.
+The process began with the creation of a notebook to serve as the analytical environment.
+Data was loaded into a DataFrame for further processing.
+Exploration of the DataFrame provided insights into the dataset's characteristics.
+Spark was then employed to transform data files , enhancing their structure and content.
+Finally, data visualization with Spark facilitated a comprehensive understanding of patterns and trends within the dataset.

-## Proceed to next exercise
+## Proceed to next lab